yjayousi/cbh-take-home-project/Refactoring.md

 You will be graded on the exhaustiveness and quality of your unit tests, the depth of your refactor, and the level of insight into your thought process provided by the written explanation.

 ## Your Explanation Here
+There are three points about refactored code:
+1. Creating a hash is refactored into a new helper method for reusability and readability.
+2. The function is restructured to return as soon as possible; no need to go down as soon as we know the return value.
+For example, if no input is given, we return immediately.
+3. Statments are executed only for valid cases.
+For example, when there is no partitionKey defined, there is no need to check if candidate is a string or if candidate length is greater than MAX_PARTITION_KEY_LENGTH.